ProximaX (XPX) Price Reaches $0.0012 on Major Exchanges

-ProximaX (XPX) traded up 3% against the U.S. dollar during the one day period ending at 13:00 PM E.T. on June 8th.
-In the last week, ProximaX has traded 3.9% higher against the U.S. dollar.
-ProximaX has a total market capitalization of $7.56 million and approximately $113,354.00 worth of ProximaX was traded on exchanges in the last day.
-One ProximaX coin can now be bought for approximately $0.0012 or 0.00000004 BTC on major cryptocurrency exchanges.
+ProximaX (XPX) traded up 2.1% against the dollar during the 1 day period ending at 20:00 PM E.T. on June 14th.
+ProximaX has a total market capitalization of $7.47 million and $102,527.00 worth of ProximaX was traded on exchanges in the last 24 hours.
+During the last seven days, ProximaX has traded down 1.1% against the dollar.
+One ProximaX coin can currently be purchased for $0.0012 or 0.00000006 BTC on major cryptocurrency exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.